 - BNF 200

-Bioinformatics Programming Languages3 credits
+Scientific Programming Languages3 credits

 Covers an introduction to scripting languages and their applications to biological data (currently Python programming language and the R-statistical analysis program will be taught).
 Prerequisites: (MTH 125 or MTH 115) and BIO 112 (or an introductory biology course which can be concurrent).